 Be wary of businesses that do well because of the owner.
 If the owner is the reason for the success, not the business itself, that person will cost a lot to replace.

 Highly Customized Solution =

 The prior owner also built a highly customized Magento storefront, which was a strong selling point.
 Not that I knew when I bought it, because I didn’t know the differences an out-of-the-box storefront and a highly customized version.
 The customization allowed the store to execute complex up-sells that significantly sold more products.
 Therefore, breaking any portion of that customization meant lost sales and high costs to fix.

-The storefront was expensive to maintain because it required a lot of time invested to understand how to make even the simplest change.
-Every time we fixed one issue, we broke some other part of the storefront.
+The storefront was expensive to maintain because it required a lot of time to understand how to make even the simplest change.
+Whenever we fixed one issue, we broke another part of the storefront.

 It required full-time maintenance and monitoring by an experienced engineer commanding high-level compensation.
 This was not the type of acquisition where one could hire a few outsourced engineers and be successful.

-Paying for a talented engineer to do complex work is not an issue, but purchasing a site not discounting the expense to replace the founder was an issue.
+Paying for a talented engineer to do complex work is not an issue, but purchasing a site and not discounting the expense of replacing the founder was an issue.